Sparronator9999/YAMDCC/README.md

 and press it with the end of a paperclip, SIM ejector, or similarly small tool for at least 5 seconds, then try rebooting.

+You can also try holding the power button for 60 seconds.
+The power LED will flash, and the EC/BIOS should reset.

 If the issue persists, try disconnecting all power sources, including the laptop's CMOS/clock battery and "main" battery (requires disassembly of laptop).
 Leave disconnected for a few seconds, then re-connect everything, re-assemble and attempt a reboot.
 This will reset your BIOS settings.